naflakv/Ml_Car_Price_Project/README.md

 Optimize car design and features to align with target price levels.
 Formulate an effective business strategy tailored to the dynamics of the US market.

+## Project Overview

+### Data Preprocessing:

+Handled missing values by filling numerical columns with their mean and categorical columns with their mode.
+Visualized outliers using boxplots and identified outliers using the Z-score method.

+### Outlier Handling:

+Removed outliers based on Z-scores to clean the dataset for better model performance.

+### Skewness Handling:

+Applied Box-Cox transformation to reduce skewness in numerical features.

+### Feature Encoding:

+Utilized One-Hot Encoding to convert categorical variables into a numerical format suitable for regression analysis.

+### Model Implementation:

+Implemented various regression algorithms including Linear Regression, Decision Tree Regressor, Random Forest Regressor, Gradient Boosting Regressor, and Support Vector Regressor.

+### Hyperparameter Tuning:

+Performed hyperparameter tuning on the Random Forest model using Grid Search to optimize its performance.

+### Model Evaluation:

+Compared model performance using metrics such as R-squared, Mean Squared Error (MSE), and Mean Absolute Error (MAE).

+## Results

+The Random Forest model emerged as the best-performing model, demonstrating a significant ability to predict car prices accurately.
+Hyperparameter tuning further improved its performance metrics.